Density of monochromatic infinite subgraphs II: Graphs of bounded degeneracy

-The idea is that by Proposition \ref{prop:embed0ruldeg}, for the purposes of embedding $0$-ruled, $d$-degenerate graphs we don't need the set $Y$ described above to be $k$-wise self-intersecting.
+Note that by Proposition \ref{prop:embed0ruldeg}, for the purposes of embedding $0$-ruled, $d$-degenerate graphs we don't need the set $Y$ described above to be $k$-wise self-intersecting for all $k\in \N$.
 Thus we can ask if it is possible to find a set $Y$ which is $(d+1)$-wise self-intersecting and has upper density bounded below by some function of $d$.
 While we haven't been able to address this question, we now give an example which provides an upper bound on the upper density of such a set.
 This example is due to Chris Lambie-Hanson \cite{CLH}.

 \begin{proposition} For all $k\in \N$, there exists a $2$-coloring of $K_\NN$ such that every monochromatic $k$-wise self-intersecting set has upper density at most $1/2k$. \end{proposition} \begin{proof} Let $k\in \NN$ and partition $\NN$ into sets $A_1,\ldots,A_k$ and $B_1,\ldots,B_k$ of equal asymptotic density $1/2k$.
 Let $A = A_1\cup\cdots\cup A_k$ and $B = B_1\cup \cdots \cup B_k$.
 The coloring is as follows.
 Given $a\in A$ and $b\in B$, we color $\{a,b\}$ red if $a < b$ and blue otherwise.
 Given $a,a'\in A$, we color $\{a,a'\}$ red if $a$ and $a'$ are in the same set $A_i$, and blue otherwise.
 Given $b,b'\in B$, we color $\{b,b'\}$ blue if $b,b'$ are in the same set $B_i$, and red otherwise.